What is Bi-Level Ventilation?

 How do you get the mask and machine?

-The Children’s Hospital has a limited supply of Bi-Level machines which we are able to hire out to families for a fee.
+The Children’s Hospital at Westmead has a limited supply of Bi-Level machines which we are able to hire out to families for a fee.
 Hire costs vary depending upon the type of machine your child needs.
-Please tell us if you have a health care card, so we can help with any application for purchase or funding.
+Please tell us if you have a health care (concession) card, so we can help with any application for purchase or funding.

 When your child is first established on Bi-Level you pay a fee for the mask at The Children’s Hospital at Westmead.
 This fee is a single payment of $100 and must be paid at the Cashier (next to the Emergency Department).
 With the exception of children under the age of 6 months, any additional masks must be bought at retail outlet centres.

 The retail price of a mask is approximately $250 - $300.
 We will give you the details you need to purchase future masks from a retail outlet.